Mute challenge: Conception

 The mute challenge was conceived during Beyoncé's Renaissance World Tour (2023).

 The mute challenge was first used in Beyoncé's Renaissance World Tour (2023).
 During the performance of the song "Energy", after Beyoncé sings the line "Look around, everybody on mute", the music pauses for five seconds while she and her dancers freeze and put their fingers over their lips.
 As Beyoncé never explicitly asked the audience to go silent during this moment, fans were unaware of the need to be silent in earlier shows of the tour.
 Later in the tour, fans conceived a "mute challenge" where the audience must stay silent until Beyoncé continues with the next line: "Look around, it's me and my crew / Big energy."

 As the tour progressed, the challenge started to spread on social media, with more fans participating in the silence.
 The challenge was turned into a competition between tour stops to see how quiet each city's audience could be.
 Over time, the challenge went viral and hundreds of videos were shared on social media, with fans becoming increasingly competitive.
 Several celebrities posted videos of themselves participating in the mute challenge, including Lupita Nyong'o, Zendaya, Tom Holland, Nicole Richie, Vanessa Bryant, Tracee Ellis Ross, and Cardi B.

 Beyoncé first acknowledged the challenge on August 6, 2023, by posting a message on her website crowning that night's audience in Washington D.C. the winner.
 During the show in Atlanta on August 11, 2023, Beyoncé declared the audience as winners of the challenge, exclaiming "Y’all won, y’all won, y’all won!" after finishing her line.
 On September 24, 2023, she crowned the Houston audience as the winners, saying "Y'all won that one".

 Numerous attempts at the mute challenge drew attention on social media.
 Some fans started giving out cards with instructions at concerts, including in Rutherford and Kansas City.
 In Houston, after a man screamed "Woo!" during the moment of silence, he was smacked by a woman nearby who added, "Shut the fuck up!"
-After one concertgoer posted a video of herself shouting during the mute challenge, she faced backlash from fans and was banned from Twitter.
+After one concertgoer posted a video of herself shouting during the mute challenge, she faced backlash and was "trolled" by fans and was suspended from Twitter, although the reason for suspension was unclear.
 One fan went into labor during the mute challenge in Los Angeles.